Advertiser Disclosure

 • Limited functionality beyond payment acceptance

-Cash App for businesses lacks the robust feature set that is usually expected of Square, but serves its purpose well enough.
-If you use Square Cash to accept payments from customers, you’ll make it easy for them to pay your business from their Cash App digital wallet or Cash balance.
+We chose the Square Cash App for Square users because the app offers an accessible and convenient alternative payment method for businesses that are already within the Square ecosystem.
+If you use Square Cash to accept payments from customers, you'll make it easy for them to pay your business from their Cash App digital wallet or Cash balance.

-The Square Cash App includes notable processing limits, which means merchants who process lots of high-ticket transactions should consider other alternative payment solutions.
-Since Square Cash’s support team is separate from Square’s standard support, this app is also poorly suited to merchants new to setting up and using alternative payment methods for their customers.
+The Square Cash App includes notable payment processing limits, which means merchants who process lots of high-ticket transactions should consider other alternative payment solutions.
+Since Square Cash's support team is separate from Square's standard support, this app is also poorly suited to merchants new to setting up alternative payment methods for their customers.

 Square Cash App Pricing